 Try the equity Release Calculator

-To cater for our varied lives and requirements, there are several types of lifetime mortgage to choose from:
+There are several types of lifetime mortgage to choose from depending on your requirements:

 Drawdown lifetime mortgage